Introduction to child safety online

 The Law Commission says one in 10 New Zealanders have experienced what it calls “harmful communications” on the internet.
 That number doubles for those aged 19-29.
-Other research shows that one in five New Zealand college students experience some form of cyberbullying or harassment, and one in six pre-teens.
+Other research shows that 1 in 3 New Zealand college students experience some form of cyberbullying or harassment2 and 1 in 6 pre-teens.

 Cyberbullying can be devastating for young people.
 It contributes to truancy, failure at school and emotional problems such as depression, self-harm and in extreme cases, suicide.
 Sometimes it can be easy to spot — for example, if your child shows you a cruel text message, tweet, or response to a status update on Facebook.
 But more often than not your child isn’t going to tell you, so it’s vital to have regular and open conversations with your child.